For info on the thematic structure, see the introduction page.

 δμηθήτω: "he must submit to me"

 Here is the crux of the whole operation, the part that Odysseus leaves out in his speech to Achilles (Il 9.229-).
-This will make him a liar to Achilles, who is not at all deceived.
+This will make him "someone who thinks one thing but says another" to Achilles, who is not at all deceived.

 9.182 Achilles' meal

-Achilles is probably like a typical Achaean: when his blood is not up, he is quite a nice guy.
+Achilles is probably like a typical Achaian: when his blood is not up, he is quite a hospitable guy.

-9.212 Patroclus deals the bread, Achilles the meat
+9.212 Patrocles deals the bread, Achilles the meat

 As always, the descriptions of meals and their preparations are full of metaphorical meaning.
-Here the difference is emphasized between Patroclus, a mere bread-eating mortal and Achilles the half-god.
-Or it is a class difference: the aristocracy eat meat, the common people bread (see also 18.558-).
+Here the difference is emphasized between Patrocles, a mere bread-eating mortal and Achilles the half-god.
+Or it is a class difference?
+The aristocracy eat meat, the common people bread or porridge (see also 18.558-).
 Both interpretations may actually be valid at the same time.

-9.218 Patroclus is asked to make the offerings
+9.218 Patrocles is asked to make the offerings

-Metaphor again: Achilles tells Patroclus to make the offering.
-Later he will also ask his friend to 'become a light to the Achaeans'.
+Metaphor again: Achilles tells Patrocles to make the offering.
+Later he will also ask his friend to "become a light to the Achaians".
 Which he does.

 The start of Odysseus' speech appears to fall outside the ring-structure of 229-306.
 This is unusual.